ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/Week14 Web Development/README.md

 * Yes
 * The data presented after running the above curl command appears on the actual website when you click on the **HELP button**.
-* Therefore you can see that you are successfully logged in to Ryan's Editor privlege's dashboard
+* Therefore you can see that you are successfully logged in as Ryan with Editor privlege's

 ![pic](IMAGE/linux.PNG)